orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties.md

     value="/apps/fr/style/orbeon-logo-trimmed-transparent-42.png"/>
 ```

 With this property, you can set the default logo URI.
-This logo appears on the summary and detail pages for a given form.
+This logo appears on the summary and Detail Pages for a given form.
 You can omit (or comment out) this property or set its value to `""` (empty string) if you don't want a default logo at all.

 ### Adding your own CSS